CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Additional Details of Proposed Dataset

 \subsection{Details of CPathAgent-Instruct}

-\textbf{Image Sources:} CPathAgent derives its WSI report data from HistGen~\cite{guo2024histgen}, while the corresponding whole slide image data is sourced from The Cancer Genome Atlas (TCGA).
-TCGA provides a comprehensive collection of pathology whole-slide images contributed by various participating institutions, encompassing a diverse range of distinct tissue and cancer types.
+\textbf{Data Sources:} CPathAgent derives its WSI report data from HistGen~\cite{guo2024histgen}, while the corresponding WSI data is sourced from The Cancer Genome Atlas (TCGA).
+TCGA provides a comprehensive collection of pathology WSIs contributed by various participating institutions, encompassing a diverse range of distinct tissue and cancer types.
 This extensive repository ensures diverse coverage of pathological conditions and features essential for dataset and model development.

 \textbf{Additional Details of CPathAgent-Instruct:} Our dataset utilizes 5,254 WSIs, which is 80\% of the total HisGen data for constructing CPathAgent-Instruct.
 The remaining WSIs are reserved for model testing and for constructing the PathMMU-HR² dataset.